thetechwritershub/Technical-Writing-Glossary/docs/Cybersecurity/overview.md

 # Cybersecurity

-This section covers terms related to information security, privacy, and cyber defense concepts.
+Cybersecurity involves protecting systems, networks, and data from digital threats.
+This section covers terms related to information security, encryption standards, authentication protocols, cyber defense concepts and incident response practices essential for documenting secure systems.

 ## Terms in this Category